DïaloG, the First Aliens’ Encounter

 The original project is to be presented on the specific site of Tecla Sala, under the umbrella of our institutional partner L’Hospitalet de Llobregat, Spain, (Marta Borregero), in collaboration with Espronceda (Alejandro Martin),

-McNeel Europe (Luis Fragada), Pompeu Fabra (Leo Wanner, Simon Mille, Alexander Shvets), Maastricht University (Beatrice de Gelder, Alexia Briassouli), Zaha Hadid (Tyson Hosmer), CERTH-ITI (Nefeli Geor, Evangelos Stathopoulos…), Neuro design Lab SCM/CityU Hong Kong (Tobias Klein, Charlie Yip, Ann Mak, Sam Chan, Tim Leung, Tony Zhang)… Many others contribute actively to the project and the Art Machine 2 conference will be the first opportunity to present, validate and test the project in a concrete physical situation.
+McNeel Europe (Luis Fragada), Pompeu Fabra (Leo Wanner, Simon Mille, Alexander Shvets), Maastricht University (Beatrice de Gelder, Alexia Briassouli), Zaha Hadid (Tyson Hosmer), CERTH-ITI (Nefeli Geor, Evangelos Stathopoulos…), Neuro design Lab SCM/CityU Hong Kong (Tobias Klein, Charlie Yip, Ann Mak, Sam Chan, Tim Leung, Tony Zhang, Lisa Park So Young)… Many others contribute actively to the project and the Art Machine 2 conference will be the first opportunity to present, validate and test the project in a concrete physical situation.

 An early stage of development of the DïaloG project has been presented as an opening talk, Ars Electronica 2020 with a discussion between Refik Anadol and Maurice Benayoun, A Dialog about DïaloG, in the framework of the Ars electronica Hong Kong Garden where Ars Electronica attendees discovered the prospective generative work: Alien Life in the Telescope presented in real-time, online.